All Articles

 (Full-Length Play, Dramatic Comedy / 4w, 1m)

-Two words, “English Only,” set in motion award-winning playwright Sanaz Toossi’s intricate, hilarious and profound New York debut.
-This is the mantra that rules one classroom in Iran, where four adult students prepare for the TOEFL — Test of English as a Foreign Language.
-It’s 2008, and four Iranians assemble triweekly in a TOEFL class in Karaj, Iran.
-The students are led by Marjan, an anglophile who abolishes Farsi from her classroom.
-They translate Ricky Martin and endure major preposition confusion; they discover how to be funny in English and ponder what they will lose in the process.
-As the class slowly devolves into a linguistic mess, some students cling tighter to their mother tongue while others embrace the possibilities of a new language.
+Two words, “English Only,” is the mantra that rules one classroom in Iran, where four adult students prepare for the TOEFL – Test of English as a Foreign Language.
+It’s 2008, and four Iranians of various ages – from the youngest at 18 to the oldest at 54 – assemble triweekly in a TOEFL class in Karaj, Iran.
+In this Pulitzer Prize-winning play, they translate Ricky Martin and endure major preposition confusion as well as discover how to be funny in English and ponder what they will lose in the process.

 Familiar by Danai Gurira (US/UK)